 From an ancient tome:

 Before time itself, there existed the maelstrom.
 A land of wonton chaos and violence filled with monstrous creatures, ever expanding in frenzy and vigor.
 The maelstrom’s overwhelming rampage was so great that it could no longer sustain its own wrath and the maelstrom erupted in a massive flash of light.
 This light decimated the terrain leaving only a scorched barren wasteland in its wake.
-The creatures of the maelstrom were irradicated, save for our first ancestors who cowered from the light underground.
-For an eon things were still as the souls of the destroyed maleficent creatures swarmed until slowly the swarms started to breathe new life of their own.
+The creatures of the maelstrom were eradicated, save for our first ancestors who cowered from the light underground.
+For an eon, things were still as the souls of the destroyed maleficent creatures swarmed until slowly the swarms started to breathe new life of their own.

-The first was Xer who birthed the sun and bestowed light upon the land, Then Came jun who filled the sky with stars.
-However, Jun realized that his wonderous creation was useless, for the sun stayed fixed in place, so no matter the time, the sky looked the same.
+The first was Xer who birthed the sun and bestowed light upon the land, Then came Jun who filled the sky with stars.
+However, Jun realized that his wondrous creation was useless, for the sun stayed fixed in place, so no matter the time, the sky looked the same.
 Jun begged Xer to allow the sun to set so he may view his magnificent project, and Xer agreed in exchange for a gift.
 “Create a new star in the image of my exquisite creation so I may have something to look at when my sun is away.”
 Then Jun bestowed upon her the moon, but she was not content.
 “The land below us is barren and the creatures are simple.”
 “Help me raise my brood so that we might have something worth watching over.” and so he did.
 Then from the souls still swirling in the sky, the second generation of gods appeared.
-Floressa the goddess of plants who gave our ancestors shelter and food, qualla the god of water who let the barren soils sustain life, Jertoo the goddes of bugs who awakened our intellect, Skinty the goddes who let our small minds dream what we cannot see, and Kazadan the god who bestowed the world magic.
+Floressa the goddess of plants who gave our ancestors shelter and food, Qualla the god of water who let the barren soils sustain life, Jertoo the goddess of bugs who awakened our intellect, Skinty the goddess who let our small minds dream what we cannot see, and Kazadan the god who bestowed the world magic.

 These gods continued to breed, with each new generation granting the surface dwellers new facets of life until there were no more monstrous souls in the sky.
-Some fear that the maelstrom still lurks deep underground and one day it may be unleashed upon the surfaced, but no signs of such cataclysm have appeared to bugs of the land.
+Some fear that the maelstrom still lurks deep underground and one day it may be unleashed upon the surface, but no signs of such cataclysm have appeared to bugs of the land.

 The Great Expanse:

 The Great Expanse is a large piece of land surrounded by natural borders.
-To the south, and endless ocean.
+To the south, an endless ocean.
 To the east, a chasm which gives way to an inhospitable land of jagged spires and grey skies.
 To the West, more ocean and titanic mountains.
 And to the north, a sheer cliff that extends higher than eyes can see which no bug has ever scaled.
 Walking nonstop, only stopping to sleep and eat, it would take 100 days to walk from the edge of the world to the oceans deep.
-Since the first intelligent bugs emerged from the soil there has been conflict between various tribes of over land, resources, and later, religion and nation.
+Since the first intelligent bugs emerged from the soil there has been conflict between various tribes over land, resources, and later, religion and nation.
 The results of such conflicts are 9 nations with often undefined or disputed borders.
 It is here where adventures in Ground Level take place.

 [World Map Extremely rough draft:]